-\begin{enumerate} \item there are six quarks with a specific pattern, i.e., the family structure
+\begin{enumerate} \item there are six quarks with a specific pattern, i.e., the family structure;

-\item the strong force between quarks is mediated by eight gluons carrying color-anticolor charges with a specific behavior
+\item the strong force between quarks is mediated by eight gluons carrying color-anticolor charges with a specific behavior;

-\item a disagreed hint is associated with quark instabilities
+\item a disagreed hint is associated with quark instabilities;

-\item the recent observations of non-standard hadronic states consisting of more than three quarks. \end{enumerate}
+\item the recent observations of non-standard hadronic states consisting of more than three quarks.

-A close examination on such arguments shows that one could disqualify quarks as fundamental particles.
-Concretely, there is no particular reason why they would be as fundamental as leptons in the SM.
-It should be speculated on their compositeness, in order to unveil certain properties associated with the above quark features.
+In base of the above arguments, and not only for a sake of simplicity, there is no particular reason why quarks would be as fundamental as leptons in the SM and therefore it should be speculated on their compositeness in order to unveil certain properties associated with the above quark features. \end{enumerate}